-- Due to its location, the presence of a CPZ, and as a consequence of its excellent accessibility to public transport (PTAL 6a), the Proposed Development will be car-free in accordance with Policy T2 of the Camden Local Plan and Policy T6 of the London Plan. - 6.25 Policy T6.1 (Part G) of the London Plan states that disabled persons parking should be provided for new residential developments delivering ten or more units.
-The Proposed Development comprises 3 dwellings which falls below the threshold outlined by the London Plan.
-Indeed, as the Site retains the existing facade and site extents, coupled with its location on Finchley Road, it is not possible to provide any on-site car parking to serve the development. - 6.26 Due to the Site being located within a CPZ, residents, staff and/or guests will not be able to park locally and therefore there will be no impact on the availability of parking for existing users in the locality.
+- Due to its location, the presence of a CPZ, and as a consequence of its excellent accessibility to public transport (PTAL 6a), the Proposed Development will be car-free in accordance with Policy T2 of the Camden Local Plan and Policy T6 of the London Plan.
+Indeed, as the Site retains the existing facade and site extents, coupled with its location on Finchley Road, it is not possible to provide any on-site car parking to serve the development. - 6.18 Due to the Site being located within a CPZ, residents, staff and/or guests will not be able to park locally and therefore there will be no impact on the availability of parking for existing users in the locality. - 6.19 The Applicant agrees to a car-free agreement being secured against the planning permission as requested by Camden during pre-application discussions in line with Policy T2 of the Local Plan.
+In addition, the Applicant agrees to a financial contribution to deliver an on-street disabled parking space within the vicinity of the site, which is outlined within Section 7.